 Only after the trademark has been registered should you begin using it for business purposes.
 By getting trademark protection for your brand, you can prevent other businesses from copying and misusing your brand name.

 Since trademark rights are country-specific, if you wish to conduct business in multiple countries, you will need to file for trademark protection in each of the countries in which you wish to operate.

 If the startup founders do not seek professional assistance, they may be subject to fines and penalties.

-Tax considerations are influenced by a number of factors, including the choice of entity, stock options, payroll taxes, sales taxes, tax incentives, and other factors that can vary depending on the nature of your business and where it is located in India.
+Tax considerations are influenced by several factors, including the choice of entity, stock options, payroll taxes, sales taxes, tax incentives, and other factors that can vary depending on the nature of your business and where it is located.